Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Problem Formulation

-As we mentioned above, the deterministic optimal solution $J^D(x,T;\lambda)$ provides an upper bound of the expected value of any policy $\pi$, therefore $R^\pi(x,T;\lambda)$ is always greater than $0$.
+Clearly, $R^\pi(x,T;\lambda)$ is always greater than $0$.
 And by definition, the smaller the regret, the closer $\pi$ is to the optimal policy.
 However, since the decision maker does not know the true demand function, it is attractive to obtain a pricing policy $\pi$ that achieves small regrets across all the underlying demand function $\lambda\in\Gamma$.
-In particular, we want to consider the ``worst-case'' regret, where the decision maker chooses a pricing policy $\pi$, and the nature picks the worst possible demand function for that policy:
+To capture this, we consider the ``worst-case'' regret.
+That is, the decision maker chooses a pricing policy $\pi$, and the nature picks the worst possible demand function for that policy:

-Obviously, the seller wants to minimize the worst-case regret, i.e., we are interested in solving:
+Our goal is to minimize the worst-case regret:

-Now our objective is clear.
-However, it is hard to evaluate (\ref{minimizeworstcaseregret}) for any single problem.
-Therefore, in this work, we adopt the widely-used asymptotic performance analysis (the regime of high volume of sales).
+Unfortunately, it is hard to evaluate (\ref{minimizeworstcaseregret}) for any finite size problem.
+In this work, we adopt the widely-used asymptotic performance analysis.
 We consider a regime in which both the size of the initial inventory, as well as the potential demand, grow proportionally large.
-In particular, for a market of size $n$, where $n$ is a positive integer, the initial inventory and the demand function are given by
+In a problem with size $n$, the initial inventory and the demand function are given by\footnote{It is worth pointing out that one could also define the size $n$ problem by fixing $\lambda(\cdot)$ while enlarging $x$ and $T$ by a factor of $n$.
+Our proposed algorithm still works in that case, with the length of each learning period to be $n$ times the length of the learning period in the current algorithm.
+We choose the current way of presentation to maintain consistency with the literature.}: